The Life of Béla Kéler

 Penultimate visit to native Bardejov (1873)

 In July 1873, after 5 years, Kéler visited his Bardejov home.
 Just as during every visit to Bardejov, he lived in his house in Bardejovské Kúpele, which he inherited in 1850 after the passing away of his father Stephan.
-The house was demolished to make room for a construction of a new spa in the second half of the 20th century.
+The house was demolished in the first half of the 20th century.
 Since Kéler mostly worked in the western part of Europe, he rented out the house for the major part of the year to spa visitors.
 Its overseer was Kéler's sister Emilie Vandrák, second wife of Andrej Vandrák, a long-time director of the Evangelical Collegium in Prešov.
 Emilie, among her other duties, was responsible for setting the rent, keeping accounting books, purchasing furniture for the house interior, changing of the roof, and roofing of a well in the garden.

 In London and Manchester (1874-1875)